matteodelabre/vnsee/README.md

 ## Using the client

-You can quit rmvncclient at any time using the “Power” button (the one above the screen).
+You can quit VNSee at any time using the “Power” button (the one above the screen).
 Activity on the touchscreen will be translated to mouse interactions following the mapping in the table below.

 <table>